vgorbic1/Tutorials/JavaScript/json.md

 ```

 #### Syntax
-JSON workd with 'key:value' pairs, separated by comma.
+JSON works with 'key:value' pairs, separated by comma.
 If a collection of sutdent objects has an `id` as a property, it will look like this:
 ```javascript
 [